Baking on Mainnet

 ℹ️ System Requirements

-• OS: Ubuntu 22.04+ or Debian 12+ (other Linux distributions may work but are untested)
+• OS: Ubuntu 22.04+, Debian 12+, or macOS (other Linux distributions may work but are untested)

 • Hardware: See Hardware Requirements

-• macOS and Windows are not supported
+• Windows is not supported

 Prerequisites